jonzamora/ARCSeg/PIPELINE.md

     * The image sequences will consist of 3-tuples in the format of `(prior frame, current frame, next frame)` since that is what the paper uses in their method.
 3. To improve on the paper from [1](https://arxiv.org/abs/2012.10782), we will utilize a better self-supervised depth estimation model that was developed by Niantic Labs.
 The paper originally used the [Monodepth2](https://github.com/nianticlabs/monodepth2) model, but we will use the new-and-improved [manydepth](https://github.com/nianticlabs/manydepth) model (also developed by Niantic Labs) for our work.
     * We use this depth estimation model since it provides overall improvements for depth estimation and will ideally transfer these improvements to our semantic segmentation model.

+---

+## Ablation

+[x] UNet w/ TenCrop, batch size = 2, epochs = 10, lr = 0.001

+[x] UNet w/o TenCrop, batch size = 16, epochs = 50, lr = 0.001

+## Debugging

+Note: Used an online RGB tool to capture all unique RGB colors in the color masks for the CholecSeg8k dataset.